BuildArena: A Physics-Aligned Interactive Benchmark of LLMs for Engineering Construction: Related Work

 \textbf{Physics Simulation Environments.} Advanced engines (MuJoCo \citep{todorov2012mujoco}, Isaac Gym \citep{makoviychuk2021isaac}) and platforms (Autodesk \citep{autodesk2024simulation}, SimScale \citep{simscale2024platform}) offer robust physics modeling, while digital twins create virtual structure representations \citep{dai2024digital}.
 However, they lack integration with language interfaces for interactive construction, limiting their potential for following human instructions.
 LLM-based simulation studies focus on decision-making, not mechanical assembly \citep{kleiman2025simulation,gao2024large}, and robot-centric environments (Gazebo, DART-LLM \citep{wang2024dart}) mainly target manipulation rather than structural building. \proj uniquely integrates a physics-aligned sandbox with a standardized language interaction protocol, tailored to evaluate the engineering construction driven by LLMs.

 \textbf{AI-Driven Construction Automation.} AI applications in construction focus on parameterized design \citep{newton2019generative} and construction planning optimization \citep{zhang2025constructa}.
-Integrations with LLMs are still in the early stages\citep{ma12applications}.
-The critical challenge of translating natural language to physically feasible structural assembly remains to be solved.
+Integrations with LLMs are still in the early stages \citep{ma12applications}.
+A closely related concurrent study, BesiegeField \citep{zhang2025agentic}, investigates machine design by casting construction as code generation tasks in Besiege \citep{besiege}.
+Our work differs from it in that BesiegeField primarily represents machines through a structured output specifying component relations, whereas we leverage the Spatial Computation Library (see Section \ref{sec:spatial_library}) to continuously verify the LLM’s actions, eliminating spatial conflicts in the final structures.
+BesiegeField demonstrates the effectiveness of RL finetuning for improving LLM performance on the construction tasks.
+However, their experiments indicate that current LLMs can not avoid spatial conflicts in the generated structures.
+The critical challenge of translating natural language to physically feasible structures remains unsolved.